Phate6660/cppfetch/README.md

 xmake # or `xmake f --music=y && xmake` if you want to enable music info
 ```

+(Use `xmake b -r` after the `&&` to have xmake rebuild everything.<br>
+It's only needed if you previously built cppfetch with/without music and want the opposite.)

 ## Example output

 `$ ./build/linux/ARCH/cppfetch`